cybertec-postgresql/db_migrator/README.md

 - `condition` is the SQL expression that defines the check constraint

+  `db_migrator` will not migrate check constraints of the form `col IS NOT NULL`.
+You should make sure that `columns.nullable` is FALSE for such columns.

 ### table of primary key and unique constraint columns ###

     keys (